The Wine Press: A Green Medal for Trefethen

-The California Green Medal Sustainable Winegrowing Leadership Awards have presented Trefethen Family Vineyards with their Environment Award.
+The California Green Medal Sustainable Winegrowing Leadership Awards have presented Trefethen Family Vineyards with the Environment Award.

 The awards recognize vineyards and wineries that are leaders in environmental, economic sustainability as well as social equity.
-The Environment award highlights Trefethen's estate-grown approach to winemaking, the biodiversity and resiliency that the winery has built into its farming, on-site water recycling, solar electricity generation and the pilot program launched in 2021 to capture CO2 from wine fermentations.
+The Environment award highlights Trefethen's approach to winemaking, including the biodiversity and resiliency built into its farming, on-site water recycling, solar electricity generation and the pilot program launched in 2021 to capture CO2 from wine fermentations.

 Hailey Trefethen, who leads Trefethen's sustainability efforts, said, "When we think of sustainability, we look at what will help us thrive for another three generations and how we can continue to farm the best quality grapes while sustaining our business and our land."